Swainstha/TIL/TestNMock.md

 * If a test method returns false, then the test method which depends on the that test method is ignored or skipped.

+## December 31, 2017

+* Default JUnit test runner

+	* BlockJunit4Runner.class

+### Mocking and Mockito

+* Mock means to mimic

+* The first step is stubbing and setting expectation

+* The assumption of mocking is that each unit is tested in isolation.

+* To create a test source directory

+	* create a new directory named test

+	* right click and click mark directory as ->test source root.